CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/deployment/README.md

 1. Run `docker compose build` to build the latest images.
 1. Login to DockerHub via `docker login`.
 1. Push the images to DockerHub via `docker compose push`.
+1. Alternatively, a GitHub Action has been configured to build and push to the remote DockerHub repository on push to `master`.

 ### Deployment Architecture Diagram
 ![Deployment Architecture Diagram](deployment_architecture.png)